jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 incidents.
-However, while this incident might seem like an anomalous one\- off, it may actually be representative of larger trends that weve been seeing in the industry, in terms of the interconnected risks that exist between the vendors, partners and third parties we work with on a daily basis.10
+However, while this incident might seem like an anomalous one\- off, it may actually be representative of larger trends that we’ve been seeing in the industry, in terms of the interconnected risks that exist between

+the vendors, partners and third parties we work with on a daily basis.10

 To understand the big picture of these breaches, we need to define Third\- party and Supply chain breaches